tandangs/plume-checker/README.md

 # plume-checker
-modify this

-    with ThreadPoolExecutor(max_workers=20) as executor:
+using python

-if api is error
+if error
+install

+pip install requests

+to run
+python index.py